I’ve been helping students organize their school papers for years.

 There are many logical reasons why students have a hard time keeping their book bags and lockers in order.

-To make matters worse, students have to constantly move them between classes, their locker, home, and back to school.
+To make matters worse, students have to continually move them between classes, their locker, home, and back to school.

 It is hard for them to find their green science notebook when all they can see are several silver spirals.

-The moment they put the last period on a paper, something snaps in their brain that says “I’m done!”
+The moment they put the last period on a paper, something snaps in their brain that says, “Done!”

 They have to look in the book bag, rifle through 14 folders and notebooks, find the right one, open it up, insert the homework, close it, and put it back in the bag.

 How to Stop the Cycle